My Unbelievably Amazing 16-Minute Birth Story

 That’s when I felt it.
 A little popping feeling, sort of like a water balloon gently breaking.
-I stood up, and it was clear my water had broken.
+When I stood up, it was clear my water had broken.
 I wasn’t sure of what to expect in this area, either.
 I hurried to the restroom and it was again very, very obvious.

 My mother was sleeping on her foldaway bed in the nursery,

 and the door was closed.
 I hobbled precariously to the door and knocked.

 “Can I come in?”

 I Didn’t Know It Would Be Like This!